RihanC/ET_AI_Hack_2k26/README.md

-Going to enhance the live map
+Done with PlantMap.

+Moving on to backend